Gibbons-Lab/isb_course_2021/docs/models/talk.md

 ## Limitations

 - unknown enzymes/pathways are never captured
-- dependency on universal model
+- dependency on a universal model
 - hard to formulate growth media
-- growth objective may not always apply (toxicity, human tissues)
+- growth objective may not always apply (e.g. toxicity, human tissues)

 ---